Greyfriars Bobby

 The statue was commissioned by Baroness Angelia Georgina Burdett-Coutts, President of the Ladies Committee of the RSPCA.
 The Baroness was so touched by the story and Bobby’s devotion to John that she requested permission from the City Council to build a memorial for this amazing animal.

-On this iconic statue and memorial it reads:
+On this iconic statue and memorial, it reads:

 “A tribute to the affectionate fidelity of Greyfriars Bobby.
 In 1858 this faithful dog followed the remains of his master to Greyfriars Churchyard and lingered near the spot until his death in 1872.”

-It was created by the artist William Brodie in 1872 has stood the test of time and will continue to for many, many more years.
+It was created by the artist William Brodie in 1872 and has stood the test of time and will continue to for many, many more years.

 If you are planning a visit to the beautiful city of Edinburgh, this is a must-see attraction.